 The General Fund made a transfer to the Capital Projects Fund to fund payments of notes including both principal and interest.
-The Student Activities Fund made a transfer to the General Fund to cover costs that were covered by the General Fund.

 Note 6 - Long-Term Debt

 The Academy issued notes to provide for the acquisition of the school building and land.